fuchs-fabian/HeimdallExport-Cleaner/README.md

 ## Run

+> This Python script must be executed in the same folder in which the Heimdall export is located!

 In order for the Python script to run correctly under **Linux**, the [Pandas library must be installed](https://pandas.pydata.org/docs/getting_started/install.html#installing-from-pypi) beforehand:

 ```Shell